Why study architectural design and technology part-time

 Optional study trips: £100

 Although the BREEAM Accredited Graduate course is free to study, students are required to pay for the course certificate if they are successful in achieving the qualification.
-As of 2016, the cost of the certificate is £30.
+The cost of the certificate is £30.

 Bursaries, scholarships and financial support